 This Margarita Jello Shots recipe made with Tequila and Margarita mix is a fun take on the cocktail with the same name.
 Perfect for any adult party!

-Jello shots are one of my go-to shooters for parties.
+Jello shots are one of my go-to cocktails for parties.
 I especially like the recipes that are really easy to make and still taste great, like these Margarita Jello Shots, this Sour Apple Blue Jello Shots recipe or this Berry Blue Malibu Jello Shots recipe.

 Margarita Jello Shots